firesharkstudios/butterfly-server/docs/README.md

 A [DynamicViewSet](https://butterflyserver.io/docfx/api/Butterfly.Core.Database.Dynamic.DynamicViewSet.html) allows...

 - Defining multiple [DynamicView](https://butterflyserver.io/docfx/api/Butterfly.Core.Database.Dynamic.DynamicView.html) instances using a familiar SELECT syntax
-- Publishing the initial datasets as a single [DataEventTransaction](https://butterflyserver.io/docfx/api/Butterfly.Core.Database.Event.DataEventTransaction.html) instance
+- Publishing the initial rows as a single [DataEventTransaction](https://butterflyserver.io/docfx/api/Butterfly.Core.Database.Event.DataEventTransaction.html) instance
 - Publishing any changes as new [DataEventTransaction](https://butterflyserver.io/docfx/api/Butterfly.Core.Database.Event.DataEventTransaction.html) instances

 Each [DynamicView](https://butterflyserver.io/docfx/api/Butterfly.Core.Database.Dynamic.DynamicView.html) instance must...

-- Have a unique name (defaults to the first table name in the SELECT)
+- Have a unique name (defaults to the first table name in the SELECT) within a [DynamicViewSet](https://butterflyserver.io/docfx/api/Butterfly.Core.Database.Dynamic.DynamicViewSet.html)
 - Have key field(s) that uniquely identify each row (defaults to the primary key of the first table in the SELECT)

 You can use the [Butterfly Client](#butterfly-client) libraries to consume these [DataEventTransaction](https://butterflyserver.io/docfx/api/Butterfly.Core.Database.Event.DataEventTransaction.html) instances to keep local javascript arrays synchronized with your server.